robert-marik/resistograph_meets_tomograph/docs/talk.md

 # Resistograph

-- scans the power required to microdrilling at given speed
+- Measures the power required for microdrilling at a fixed speed
-- measures **local** mechanical properties of the material
+- Provides **local** mechanical properties of the material

 ![](resistograph_curves.png)